 Night of the Living Dead (1990)

-After years of litigation, attempting to reclaim the rights to the original NIGHT OF THE LIVING DEAD (1968), George Romero and his Image Ten cohorts figured that the best way to protect their copyright — and hopefully finally make a bit of money from it — was to remake the film.
+After years of legal battles trying to reclaim the rights to the original NIGHT OF THE LIVING DEAD (1968), George Romero and his Image Ten partners decided the best way to protect their creation—and maybe finally make some money from it—was to remake it.

 Theme Song: "There's Still a Little Bit of Time, If We Hurry and I Mean Hurry" by Slasher Film Festival Strategy.